Darion/links/python.md

 * [cerberus](http://docs.python-cerberus.org/en/stable/) provides powerful yet simple and lightweight data validation functionality out of the box and is designed to be easily extensible, allowing for custom validation
 * [Retrace](http://d0ugal.github.io/retrace/) - Configurable, elegant retrying decorator
 * [logzero](https://github.com/metachris/logzero) - Robust and effective logging for Python 2 and 3
+* [numba](http://numba.pydata.org/) gives you the power to speed up your applications with high performance functions written directly in Python
+* [pygorithm](https://github.com/OmkarPathak/pygorithm) - A Python module for learning all major algorithms
+* [pywonderland](https://github.com/neozhaoliang/pywonderland) - Render beautiful images or animate interesting algorithms in mathematics with Python.

 ## CLI